fergalquinn77/ci-project4-fq-linkbuilder/DEPLOYMENT.md

 ### Creating Environmental Variables Locally:
 1. Install dotenv package:
-    * pip install python-dotenv
+    * pip install python-dotenv (not required for Gitpod)
-1. On your local machine, create a file called ".env" at the same level as settings.py and add this to the .gitignore file.
+1. On your local machine/workspace, create a file called "env.py" at the same level as settings.py and add this to the .gitignore file.
 1. From the Heroku app settings tab, click "reveal config vars" and copy the value of the variable DATABASE_URL.
-Add this value to a variable called DATABASE_URL in your create .env file:
+Add this value to a variable called DATABASE_URL in your create env.py file:
     * ``` DATABASE_URL=PastedValueFromHerokuHere ``` - ***(note that with the dotenv package no quotation marks are required)***
 1. From your projects settings.py file, copy the SECRET_KEY value and assign it to a variable called SECRET_KEY in your .env file
     * ``` SECRET_KEY=PastedValueFromYourProjectsSettings.pyFile ```
-1. Add DEVELOPMENT variable to .env file:
+1. Add DEVELOPMENT variable to env.py file:
     * ``` DEVELOPMENT=development ```
-1. Add CLOUDINARY_URL variable to .env file:
+1. Add CLOUDINARY_URL variable to env.py file:
     * Log into cloudinary and from the dashboard copy the API Environmental Variable.
-    * Add to .env file like below
+    * Add to env.py file like below
         * ``` CLOUDINARY_URL=PastedApiEnvironmentalVariable ```